I realize that 25% would be a failing grade.

 When they turn 4.5, this is the only chance to celebrate this fleeting milestone.
 How will you celebrate?

-While Chuck E. Cheese’s literally did all the work for us, if you wish to grab your free download of the cake topper seen in my photos to use, simply subscribe below.
+While Chuck E. Cheese’s literally did all the work for us, if you wish to grab your free download of the cake topper seen in my photos to use, simply subscribe below and you will get the free download plus weekly updates.
 The download is about 90% the same, but real life is I got so excited to have the birthday I forgot to save my file!

 This is a sponsored conversation written by me on behalf of Chuck E. Cheese’s.
 The opinions and text are all mine.